xyzuniverse/keybox-overlay-generator/README.md

 ```

 ## How to use
-- Copy your `keybox.xml` into current project folder
+- Copy and overwrite your `keybox.xml` into current project folder for keybox
+- Copy your fingerprint JSON file into `fingerprint.json` file type if available, if not the script will be automatically fetch from https://github.com/chiteroman/PlayIntegrityFix

 - Run the script:
 ```bash
 node index.js
 ```

-The result is writed on `output.txt`, just copy and paste it into your CertifiedPropsOverlay.
+The result is writed on `output.txt` or `overlay.xml`, just copy and paste it into your CertifiedPropsOverlay.